 Brilliant red tubular flowers in spring and summer, 2 1/2 inches long borne on tall racemes.
 Fruit is a narrow pod to about 8 inches, constricted around the bright red seeds inside.
 Flowers attract butterflies and hummingbirds.

-Habitat - Stream, creek and pond banks, wet flatwoods, floodplains of rivers, hydric hammocks
+Habitat - Stream, creek and pond banks, wet flatwoods, floodplains of rivers, hydric hammocks.

 Description - Perennial, deciduous shrub 3-10 feet high with compound leaves 4-8 inches long, each with 11 to 25 ovate to oblong leaflets, highly variable leaf shape.